 We then extend this equation on the time interval $(s, s+ T_{\beta})$.
 By regarding the nonlinear term as a source term (thanks to the sub-critical setting) and by applying the direct energy estimate Lemma \ref{lem-a-es}, we know that the energy

 satisfies

-Though evolve as a nonlinear equation which may blow up for any nontrivial initial state, for any given bounded time interval we are allowed to set the initial data small enough such that the solution grow exponentially in that interval.
+Though evolve as a nonlinear equation that may blow up for any nontrivial initial state, for any given bounded time interval we are allowed to set the initial data small enough such that the solution grows exponentially in that interval.
 More precisely, we will be selecting $T_{\beta}$ and $\tilde{\varepsilon}_{T_{\beta}}$ by that

 which is possible by choosing $\tilde{\varepsilon}_{T_{\beta}}$ for any given $T_{\beta}$.
 If the above condition holds, then for any $\lVert u(s)\lVert_{\mathcal{H}^1}\leq \tilde{\varepsilon}_{T_{\beta}}$, we have that